aadamsx/fine-router/README.md

 ## API

-FlowRouter has a rich API to help you to navigate the router and reactively get information from the router.
+FineRouter has a rich API to help you to navigate the router and reactively get information from the router.

-#### FlowRouter.getParam(paramName);
+#### FineRouter.getParam(paramName);

 Reactive function which you can use to get a parameter from the URL.